 In May 2000, this deadly virus became the world’s most prevalent virus.
 It struck one in every five personal computers in the world.
 When the virus was brought under check the true magnitude of the losses was incomprehensible.
 Losses incurred during this virus attack were pegged at US $ 10 billion.

 This connotes the usage by an unauthorized person of the Internet hours paid for by another person.
-In May 2000, the economic offences wing, IPR section crime branch of Delhi police registered its first case involving theft of Internet hours.
+In May 2000, the Economic Offences Wing, IPR section crime branch of Delhi police registered its first case involving theft of Internet hours.
 In this case, the accused, Mukesh Gupta an engineer with Nicom System (p) Ltd. was sent to the residence of the complainant to activate his Internet connection.
-However, the accused used Col. Bajwa’s login name and password from various places causing wrongful loss of 100 hours to Col. Bajwa.
+However, the accused used Col. Bajwa’s login name and password from various places causing a wrongful loss of 100 hours to Col. Bajwa.
 Delhi police arrested the accused for theft of Internet time.

 This occurs when someone forcefully takes control of a website (by cracking the password and later changing it).
 The actual owner of the website does not have any more control over what appears on that website.
 In a recent incident reported in the USA the owner of a hobby website for children received an e-mail informing her that a group of hackers had gained control over her website.
 They demanded a ransom of 1 million dollars from her.
 The owner, a schoolteacher, did not take the threat seriously.
 She felt that it was just a scare tactic and ignored the e-mail.